pxscene/Spark-Externals/README.md

 3. Add variable X_build=0 as default.
 This indicates component won't be built by default.
 4. Add variable X_depends=("X" <list of dependencies seperated by space>).
 First value should be component itself.
 5. Add a switch case in enable_build_flags() function mapping the component folder name to above X_build variable.
 6. Add a line need_component_rebuild "${X_depends[@]}" in prepare_dependent_component_list function.
 Add this line in way, such that is below all the dependent component lines in function need_component_rebuild.
-For examples, if component X is dependent on A and B, then add liek below:
+For examples, if component X is dependent on A and B, then add as below:

     - need_component_rebuild "{A_depends[@]}"
     - need_component_rebuild "{B_depends[@]}"